U(1) Fields from Qubits: an Approach via D-theory Algebra: Spectral Matching of D-theory Truncation

 \section{Spectral Matching of D-theory Truncation}

-In this section, we discuss and numerically compare the low spectra of the $0+1$-D quantum rotor Hamiltonian with the $U(1)$ symmetry defined in Eq.~\eqref{eq:H-KS} with those with a small flux cutoff $L$, a discretization of the group manifold of $U(1)$ to $Z_N$ (clock model), and the spin operators $L_\pm$ as $\hat U$ operators (quantum link model) as functions of $h$. \\
+In this section, we discuss and numerically compare the low spectra of the $0+1$-D quantum rotor Hamiltonian with the $U(1)$ symmetry defined in Eq.~\eqref{eq:H-KS} with those with a small flux cutoff $L$, a discretization of the group manifold of $U(1)$ to $\mathbb Z_N$ (clock model), and the spin operators $L_\pm$ as $\hat U$ operators (quantum link model) constructed with $M$ flavor qubits. \\

-First, we compare the spectra with the very small cutoff of $L=2$, $N=5$, $M=4$ (i.e. with the five-dimensional Hilbert space) and those with a slightly larger cutoff of $L=4$, $N=9$, $M=8$ (i.e. with the nine-dimensional Hilbert space) (Fig.~\ref{fig:flux-clock-spectra}) with the exact spectra.
-We define a new coefficient $\tau$ parameterizing the coupling $h$ as $h = \tau/(1-\tau)$ allowing us to plot the whole $h \in [0, \infty)$ with the finite $\tau \in [0, 1)$, besides rescaling the Hamiltonian by $\times (1-\tau)$.
+First, we compare the spectra with the very small cutoff giving the five-dimensional Hilbert space and those with a slightly larger cutoff with the nine-dimensional Hilbert space (Fig.~\ref{fig:flux-clock-spectra}) with the exact spectra.
+We define a new coefficient $\tau$ parameterizing the inverse coupling $h$ as $h = \tau/(1-\tau)$ allowing us to plot the whole $h \in [0, \infty)$ with the finite $\tau \in [0, 1)$, besides rescaling the Hamiltonian by $\times (1-\tau)$.

-From the figures, for all of the truncation approaches, we can see that for the weak coupling $h$, we do not need a large cutoff $L$ to reach the precise solution, whereas we do for the strong coupling, and the lower eigenenergies converge faster than the higher energies.
-Let us also note that the spectrum of the clock model deviates from the exact spectrum with smaller $h$ than that with the flux cutoff does. \\
+We can see from the figures that for the strong coupling region (small $h$), we do not need a large cutoff $L$ to reach the precise solution for all of the truncation approaches, whereas we do need large $L$ for the weak coupling.
+We can also observe that the lower eigenenergies converge to the exact values faster than the higher energies.
+Let us also note that the spectrum of the clock model deviates from the exact spectrum with smaller $h$ than that with the flux cutoff does.